-...
-53. Firstly, the Court notes that the applicant initially produced a medical certificate before the Migration Board as evidence of his having been tortured (see paragraph 11).
+...53.
+Firstly, the Court notes that the applicant initially produced a medical certificate before the Migration Board as evidence of his having been tortured (see paragraph 11).
 Although the certificate was not written by an expert specialising in the assessment of torture injuries, the Court considers that it, nevertheless, gave a rather strong indication to the authorities that the applicant's scars and injuries may have been caused by illtreatment or torture.
 In such circumstances, it was for the Migration Board to dispel any doubts that might have persisted as to the cause of such scarring (see the last sentence of paragraph 50).
-In the Court's view, the Migration Board ought to have directed that an expert opinion be obtained as to the probable cause of the applicant's scars in circumstances where he had made out a prima facie case as to their origin.
+In the Court's view, the Migration Board ought to have directed that an expert opinion be obtained as to the probable cause of the account of the probable cause of the probableapplicant's scars in circumstances where he had made out a prima facie case as to their origin.
 It did not do so and neither did the appellate courts.
 While the burden of proof, in principle, rests on the applicant, the Court disagrees with the Government's view that it was incumbent upon him to produce such expert opinion.
-In cases such as the present one, the State has a duty to ascertain all relevant facts, particularly in circumstances where there is a strong indication that an applicant's injuries may have been caused by torture.
-The Court notes that the forensic medical report submitted at its request has documented numerous scars on the applicant's body.
-Although some of them may have been caused by means other than by torture, the Court accepts the report's general conclusion that the injuries, to a large extent, are consistent with having been inflicted on the applicant by other persons and in the manner in which he described, thereby strongly indicating that he has been a victim of torture.
+In the contract of the ccases such as the present one, the State has a duty to ascertain all relevant facts, particularly in circumstances where there is a strong indication that an applicant 's injuries may have been caused by torture.
+The Court injuries may have been caused by torture and the court injuries may have been caused by torture.
+The Court injuries may have been caused by torture and the court injuries may have been caused by torture.
+The Court injuries may have been caused by torture and the court injuries may have been caused by torture.
+The Court injuries may have been caused by torture and the court injuries may have been caused by torture.
+The court injuries may have been caused by torture and the court injuries may have been caused by torture and the court injuries may have been caused by torture and the court injuries may have been caused by torture and the court injuries may have been caused by torture and the court injuries may have been caused by torture and the court injuries may have been caused by the court injuries of the cnotes that the forensic medical report submitted at its request has documented numerous scars on the applicant's body.
+Although some of them may have been caused by means other than by torture, the Court $accepts the \, report's \, general \, conclusion \, that \, the \, injuries, \, to \, a \, large \, extent, \, are \, consistent \, with \, having \, been \, consistent \, with \, having \, b$ inflicted on the applicant by other persons and in the manner in which he described, thereby strongly indicating that he has been a victim of torture.
 The medical evidence thus corroborates the applicant's story...